Peter-CYF/ads1/week-1/README.md

 ## What do we mean by Algorithms and Data Structures?

-"Algorithm" is a word that is almost exclusively used by mathematicians and people who program computers.
+"Algorithm" is a word that is used by mathematicians and people who program computers.
 It means "a process or set of rules that are followed to carry out a calculation or solve a problem".

-In a sense an algorithm is a recipe we can program the computer to follow.
-You could say all the programs we write on the computer contain algorithms, in a way, but usually we save the word to describe solutions to complex problems.
+In a way an algorithm is a recipe we can program the computer to follow.
+You could say all the programs we write on the computer contain algorithms, but usually we only use the word for well-known solutions to common problems.

 "Data structure" is a phrase we use when we want to convey how data that belongs together is stored in the computer's memory and used.
 This sounds very vague, but in practice there are a limited number of common ways that data is structured.